Orbifold Singularities, Lie Algebras of the Third Kind (LATKes), and Pure Yang-Mills with Matter: The Physics of LATKes

 If we now inspect the resulting equations -- which are the equations of LATKe Yang-Mills theory -- we find that the LATKe $\L$ appears only through $\Lambda ^2 \L$.
 This is so because we were using representations of the LATKe in the construction, and those involve $\Lambda ^2 \L$ rather than $\L$ (see Definition 5.1).

-We may now recall that $\Lambda ^2\L$ is in fact the Lie algebra $\g _\L$ (Definition \ref{gL}.3).
+We may now note that for $\L=\L_3$, $\Lambda ^2\L$ is isomorphic to $\g _\L$ (the map $\omega$ is an isomorphism in this case) so that $\Lambda ^2\L$ is in fact the Lie algebra $\g _\L$.
 And, we also observe that the way in which $\Lambda ^2\L$ appears in our LATKe Yang-Mills theory is precisely the same as the way ordinary Lie algebras appear in traditional Yang-Mills theory, i.e. exactly as in Section \ref{YMsans}.
 It turns out that the definition of representations of a LATKe has conspired with the structure of the Lie algebra $\g _\L$ of the LATKe to turn LATKe Yang-Mills theory into a conventional Yang-Mills theory with Lie algebra $\g _\L$!
 And, now it is inevitable that we would think of LATKe Yang-Mills theory as a conventional Yang-Mills theory with gauge group $\exp (\g _\L)$.

 Yet, there is an essential and crucial difference between conventional Yang-Mills and LATKe Yang-Mills: in conventional Yang Mills theory, we have what is known as "pure Yang-Mills theory," where the gauge fields $B_\mu$, which live in the adjoint representation of the gauge group, are the only fields.
 There are no matter fields -- that is, no field $\psi$ appears -- and the Lagrangian consists only of the first term of equation (\ref{YMlang}).
 In general, for physical theories to include matter fields they typically have to be put in by hand.